GOP Sen. Enzi proposes modest deficit curbs in new budget

-Budget Committee Chairman Mike Enzi says the nonbinding blueprint is a “responsible first step” toward curbing budget deficits “by reducing overspending and setting real, achievable deficit reduction targets.”
+Budget Committee Chairman Mike Enzi, R-Wyo., said the nonbinding blueprint is a “responsible first step” toward curbing budget deficits “by reducing overspending and setting real, achievable deficit reduction targets.”

 It would ease the deficit from a projection of $903 billion this year to $748 billion in 2024.
 It is set for a committee vote next week.